 These are visible to investors during loan auctions and are used to help guide your decisions as an investor regarding which loans you should offer to fund, as well as to help determine the recommended and maximum interest rate that investors can offer to borrowers for their loan.

 represents the lowest risk class of borrowers, as they are people with a good credit history as well as a clearly established financial situation that will allow them to easily make their scheduled loan repayments.
 At the other end of the spectrum, borrowers within the class, referred to as ‘Sufficient’, represent the highest risk class of borrowers.
+We also use rating classes and for real-estates financing secured loans CashFree Housing and CashFree Hypo and class for guaranteed Partner loans.

 Assigning a credit rating category to each approved loan applicant is a significant element that can help you in deciding which loan auctions fit best within your investment strategy and match your desired level of risk for your investment.
 The credit rating class is also a key determining factor used by our system to determine the recommended and maximum interest rate for each loan, which you as an investor are able to offer borrowers during their loan auction.